-Teacher's Resource Centre.
+Teacher Resource Center.

-- All the Student's Book audio/video files and scripts - Detailed lesson plans from the Teacher's Guide - Answer keys - All the photocopiable activities from the Teacher's Guide, including customisable versions - All the Workbook audio files and scripts - Tests and assessment material, including: an Entry Test; Progress Tests; an End-of-course Test; a Quick Test for every File; and complete test for every File.
+- All the Student Book audio/video files and scripts - Detailed lesson plans and answer keys from the Teacher's Guide - All the photocopiable activities from the Teacher's Guide, including customizable versions - All the Workbook audio files - Tests and assessment material, including: an Entry Test; Progress Tests; an End-of-course Test; a Quick Test for every File: and a complete test for every File.
 There are A and B versions of all the main tests and audio files for all the Listening tests - CEFR documents

-- The complete Student's Book - Photocopiable activities from the Teacher's Guide - All class audio and video, with interactive scripts - Answer keys for exercises in the Student's Book and photocopiable activities - Dyslexia-friendly texts
+- The complete Student Book - The complete Workbook - All class audio and video, with interactive scripts - Answer keys for exercises in the Student Book and Workbook